-The Ruskin Museum offers an award-winning, thought-provoking 'Open Sesame' into a fascinating Cabinet of Curiosities, crammed full of wonderful objects and paintings, which introduces Coniston's rich cultural and literary heritage.
+The Ruskin Museum is an award-winning, thought-provoking cabinet of curiosities, crammed full of wonderful objects and paintings, which introduces Coniston's rich cultural and literary heritage.

 This museum was the brainchild of Ruskin's secretary and biographer WG Collingwood, who wanted to create a space that would serve as a memorial to the artist, and celebrate the area's heritage.